Last Updated on August 23, 2020

 One of your employees rear-ends someone in rush hour traffic on their way back from a job site.
 It doesn’t matter if your employee is driving their personal vehicle or a company vehicle.
 The other party can still file a lawsuit against your business and hold it liable for damages.

-On the other hand, if your employee is driving a company vehicle at the time of the accident, your business is responsible for paying damages and any medical expenses that occur as a result.
+On the other hand, if your employee is driving a company vehicle at the time of the accident, your business is responsible for paying damages and any medical payments that occur as a result.
 Regardless of who owns the vehicle, these expenses can add up fast.

-But, a business vehicle insurance policy can help cover medical costs and property damages that occur if your employee is at fault for the accident.
+But, a business vehicle insurance policy can help cover medical costs and property damages that occur if your employee is at fault for the vehicle accident.
 It may also help cover the cost of damages to the insured vehicle as well.

 How Does Business Vehicle Insurance Protect a Business?

-Business vehicle insurance helps cover the financial liability placed on your business in the case of a car accident while doing anything related to your business.
+Commercial auto insurance helps cover the financial liability placed on your business in the case of a car accident while doing anything related to your business.
 This includes activities like:

 - Delivering products from one location to another